Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Peak flow.md

 **Using a peak flow meter to measure peak flow rates** - A peak flow meter often used by medical staff to measure the maximum speed you can expel a 'huff' of air.
 This can be used to gather useful information about the function of the lungs.

-Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on 2024-xx-xx by  (xx@cam.ac.uk)
+Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham  (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->